sparktsang/sparktsang.github.io/_posts/body-and-system.md

 "Can I sit here?"
 I asked, a question he was in no position to refuse.
 Was my politeness a comfort, or was its very artifice a sting?
 I didn't know.
 The war in my head, which I thought had ended, had just begun a new campaign.
 The Empath had won the battle of the noodle cup, but now **The Exploiter** saw a new opportunity. *"We need stories,"* he whispered. *"He has one.
 A hundred baht for his story.
 It's a win-win.
 He eats for a few more days, we get our material."* Could I do it?
 Could I put a price on a man's dignity?

 No. The Empath, though weakened, barely won.
 I chose a different path.
-"I have started to write during my travels," I began.
+"I have started to write on my travels," I began.
 "I want to tell people's stories.
 I was hoping you might let me tell yours.
 Sometimes, just thinking out loud, telling your own story, can give you a new perspective in a way you don't expect."

 "Okay," he said.
 I couldn't tell if he genuinely liked the idea, or if he simply couldn't refuse the man who had just given him his only meal.